rkt/rkt/Documentation/using-rkt-with-systemd.md

 systemd inside stage1 can notify systemd on the host that it is ready, to make sure that stage1 systemd send the notification at the right time you can use the [sd_notify][sd_notify] mechanism.
 To make use of this feature, you need to set the annotation `appc.io/executor/supports-systemd-notify` to true in the image manifest whenever the app supports sd\_notify (see example manifest below).
-If you build your image with acbuild you can use the command: `acbuild annotation add appc.io/executor/supports-systemd-notify true`.
+If you build your image with [`acbuild`][acbuild] you can use the command: `acbuild annotation add appc.io/executor/supports-systemd-notify true`.

 ```
 {